projectsesame/sesame/site/content/resources/upgrading.md

           periodSeconds: 10
 ```
 inside the Pod spec.
-- The update strategy for the Contour deployment must be changed to `Recreate` instead of `RollingUpdate`, as pods will never become Ready (since they won't pass the readiness probe).
+- The update strategy for the Sesame deployment must be changed to `Recreate` instead of `RollingUpdate`, as pods will never become Ready (since they won't pass the readiness probe).
   Add

 ```yaml